M8825/SDV/README.md

 # State Data Visualization
 &emsp;

-State Data Visualization is a data visualization of United States.
-For each state it shows GDP, Population, Area in sq mi, Unemployment rate etc. SDV presents the user with map of United States.
-After clicking on specific state, it fetches state's unique date from various sources.
-After fetching data, it dynamicaly renders data, highlights and zooms into state on the map.
-SDV *will* follow bauhaus style in graphic design, featuring sharp corners, edges and strong lines.
+State Data Visualization is a data visualization of the United States.
+For each state, it shows GDP, Population, Area in sq mi, Unemployment rate, etc. SDV presents the user with a map of the United States.
+After clicking on a specific state, it fetches the state's unique date from various sources.
+After fetching data, it dynamically renders data, highlights, and zooms into the state on the map.
+SDV will follow the Bauhaus style in graphic design, featuring sharp corners, edges, and strong lines.

 &emsp;
 ## Main Wireframe